Pirate Wires

 Pirate Wires is an American media company and newsletter focused on reporting politics, tech and culture.
-It was founded by American conservative political commentator, vice-president of Founders Fund and entrepreneur Mike Solana in 2020 during the COVID-19 pandemic.
+It was founded by American conservative political commentator, Founders Fund vice-president and entrepreneur Mike Solana in 2020, during the COVID-19 pandemic.

 History

 Pirate Wires was founded in 2020 by Mike Solana, conservative political commentator and vice-president of Founders Fund during the COVID-19 pandemic.
 Pirate Wires was initially a newsletter and a podcast before its website was created.
 The newsletter was funded by Founders Fund and Peter Thiel, it later hired several editors, expanding into a full media company.
 Over 100,000 people had subscribed to paid newsletter of Pirate Wires.
 The publications of Pirate Wires usually report on politics, tech, and culture.
 They either consist of interviews with high-profile tech figures, op-eds by Mike Solana or his editorial team, tech-related news and political articles about San Francisco that criticize left-wing policies.
 An article from October 2024 written by Christopher Beam of The Atlantic speculated that Pirate Wires may be overly influenced by Silicon Valley funding, while founder Mike Solana maintained that the company is fully independent.

 Pirate Wires traces its roots to Solana's podcast named Problematic that he started in March 2020, he started writing newsletter shortly after the podcast's founding.
 Solana said that he called the newsletter "Pirate Wires" because it reminded him of various subjects including internet piracy and pirate radio.

 Pirate Wires has a Substack newsletter that had thousands of followers and existed before the creation of the website.
 The subscription to Pirate Wires costs $20 a month, or $120/year.
 Some reports claim that Pirate Wires is a right-wing news website, whereas other say that the site is more libertarian.
 Their content has been considered popular among tech-right readers.
 Reportedly, the reason behind Solana's launch of Pirate Wires in 2020 was his desire to counter "draconian political censorship" and media's negative coverage of tech.